tlorantfy/archicad-python-scripts/README.md

 ### Usage

-1. Running Archicad instance is required with an opened project.
+1. Running Archicad instance is required with an opened project and loaded [Additional JSON/Python Commands Add-On](https://github.com/tlorantfy/archicad-additional-json-commands/releases).
 2. Run recurring_publish.py script from command line and with using python launcher.
 3. Select Publisher Sets to publish.
 4. Set time (in minutes) for recurring.